sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ## Upgrading students

-The **Settings** tab of a **.course** file allows you to upgrade student's course projects in two ways.
+The **Configuration** tab of a **.course** file allows you to upgrade student's course projects in two ways.
 You can request that the students pay a one-time fee of $9 for four months.
 This will move their projects to members only hosts and enable full internet access.

 Alternatively, you can pay on your student's behalf.
-Current pricing is available at <https://cocalc.com/policies/pricing.html> which at the time of writing ranged from a **total** of $4 to $8 per student for a 4 month course.
+Current pricing is available at <https://cocalc.com/policies/pricing.html> which at the time of writing ranged from a **total** of about $7 to $14 per student for a 4 month course.
 The price per student varies according to the size of the student cohort.
 You get significant per-student discounts when you buy in bulk.

 ![Upgrading students](./assets/upgrading_students.png)